YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 If $gtm_chset has a value of UTF-8, YottaDB (at process startup) interprets strings as being encoded in UTF-8.
 In this mode, all functionality related to Unicode™ becomes available and standard string-oriented operations operate with UTF-8 encoding.
 In this mode, YottaDB detects character boundaries (since the size of a character is variable length), calculates glyph display width, and performs string conversion between UTF-8 and UTF-16.

 If you install YottaDB with Unicode™ support, all YottaDB components related to M mode reside in your YottaDB distribution directory and Unicode™-related components reside in the utf8 subdirectory of your YottaDB distribution.
-For processes in UTF-8 mode, in addition to gtm_chset, ensure that $ydb_dist points to the utf8 subdirectory, that $ydb_routines includes the utf8 subdirectory (or the libgtmutil.so therein) rather than its parent directory.
+For processes in UTF-8 mode, in addition to gtm_chset, ensure that $gtm_dist points to the utf8 subdirectory, that $gtmroutines includes the utf8 subdirectory (or the libgtmutil.so therein) rather than its parent directory.

-In addition to $gtm_chset, recent versions use $ydb_icu_version to choose an ICU library version other than the default.
-For ICU libraries built with symbol renaming enabled, $ydb_icu_version becomes a required setting.
+In addition to $gtm_chset, recent versions use $gtm_icu_version to choose an ICU library version other than the default.
+For ICU libraries built with symbol renaming enabled, $gtm_icu_version becomes a required setting.

-$ydb_icu_version specifies the ICU version that YottaDB should use for Unicode operations.
+$gtm_icu_version specifies the ICU version that YottaDB should use for Unicode operations.
 It is in the form of MajorVersion.MinorVersion where MajorVersion and MinorVersion specify the desired major verison and minor version of ICU.
 For example, 3.6 refers to ICU version 3.6.
-If $ydb_icu_version is defined, YottaDB works regardless of whether or not symbols are renamed in ICU.
-If $ydb_icu_version is not defined or does not evaluate to an installed ICU version, YottaDB look for non-renamed symbols in the default ICU version.
+If $gtm_icu_version is defined, YottaDB works regardless of whether or not symbols are renamed in ICU.
+If $gtm_icu_version is not defined or does not evaluate to an installed ICU version, YottaDB look for non-renamed symbols in the default ICU version.
 Note that display widths for a few characters are different starting in ICU 4.0.

 .. note::
-   The ydb_env_set script defines $ydb_icu_version as necessary.
+   The ydb_env_set script defines $gtm_icu_version as necessary.

 +++++++++++++++++
 Compiling ICU